mosets/docs/fields.md

 Mosets Tree allows your users to submit video along with their new listings.
 You can specify the width and height of the video player and whether or not to start the video automatically.

 ### Web link {#fieldtype-weblink}
-Web link allows your users to add a link to their listings so they can redirect their visitors whoever reading the listing to the specified website.
+Web link allows your users to add URL links to their listings.

  #### Link Text
  Use this parameter to specify the link text.
 If this option is left empty, the full URL will be displayed as the link's text.
 If you specify an image to represent the link, link's text will be used for its ALT attribute.